Anant-Arora/Text-OCR-End-To-End/README.md

 ---

-## 💡 Key Achievements
+##  Key Achievements

 - Developed a full-fledged pipeline from image → SQL Server using real-world pharma tables
 - Achieved high accuracy on typed tables (95%) using EasyOCR
 - Overcame multiple bounding box and alignment issues with preprocessing
 - Built a lightweight but functional frontend interface for pharma usage
 - Improved parsing logic to handle human writing inconsistencies
+- Helped in reducing manual in the manufacturing sites

 ---

-## ⚠️ Challenges Faced
+## Challenges Faced

-- Handwritten entries often slanted or out of column
+- Handwritten entries often slanted or out of column which required lot of preprocesing to solve.
-- Lack of a labeled handwriting dataset prevented model fine-tuning
+- Lack of a labeled handwriting dataset prevented model fine-tuning which led to facing difficulty in training the model.
-- No GPU access limited the use of deep learning models
+- No high processor access limited the use of deep learning models.
 - Couldn’t use cloud platforms due to sensitive data concerns
 - Errors in bounding box extraction affected OCR quality
 - Human overwriting and unclear text further reduced recognition accuracy

 ---

-## 📈 Future Scope
+## Future Scope

 - Use high-quality, labeled handwritten datasets for training
-- Integrate GPU acceleration to enable deep model execution
+- Integrate a small scale processor acceleration to enable deep model execution
 - Experiment with layout-aware OCR like LayoutLM or DocTR
 - If permitted, deploy on cloud for scalability and auto-scaling inference
 - Improve noise removal and binarization to assist with bounding box clarity

----

-## 📷 Screenshots

-- 🖼️ **Preprocessed image with bounding boxes**
-- 🖥️ **Streamlit interface for document upload**
-- 🗄️ **SQL Server table with structured output**
-- (Include these in your GitHub repo under `/screenshots` folder)